PRO-LIFE SCHOLARSHIPS

 The “Prayer Team” program is where a team of community members support a particular scholar’s activism through prayer, receive a monthly email update on that scholar’s conversations and have the opportunity to meet that scholar at 2 in-person events.
 Scholars will be expected to participate in the Prayer Team program, regardless of personal religious views, in the following ways:

-2. Provide conversation related “prayer requests” to ADA staff for prayer partners once a month.
-Example- “Have more confidence in conversations” or “Find more open-minded people on campus”
+- Provide “prayer requests” to ADA staff for prayer partners once a month.
+Example- “Have more confidence in my activism” or “Find more open-minded people on campus”

 See FAQs for more details on the Prayer Team Program.